-Upon the consummation of merger, Mr. Zhitao He and Mr. Fred Chang will own approximately 60.91% and 35.98%, respectively, of the voting power of our issued and outstanding Common Shares, and 96.90%, collectively, based on the number of our Common Shares and Newegg stock outstanding as of March 31, 2021.
+Upon the consummation of Merger and the Offering, Mr. Zhitao He and Mr. Fred Chang will own approximately 60.50% and 35.72%, respectively, of the voting power of our issued and outstanding Common Shares, and 96.22%, collectively, based on the number of our Common Shares and Newegg stock outstanding as of May 3, 2021.
 Additionally, Mr. Zhitao He and Mr. Fred Chang, both of whom will serve as our directors upon closing, will be able to exercise substantial influence over our business and operations.
 They may also have a conflict of interest with our other shareholders.
 Where such a conflict exists, our other shareholders will be dependent upon Mr. He, Mr. Chang, and other directors exercising, in a manner fair to all of our shareholders, their fiduciary duties.
 Also, Mr. He and Mr. Chang will have the ability to control the outcome of most corporate actions requiring shareholder approval, including the sale of all or substantially all of our assets and amendments to our Memorandum and Articles of Association.
 Moreover, such concentration of voting power could have the effect of delaying, deterring, or preventing a change of control or other business combination, which may, in turn, have an adverse effect on the market price of our shares or prevent our shareholders from realizing a premium over the then-prevailing market price for their shares.

-A majority of Newegg's capital shares are, and upon completion of the Merger, a majority of our Common Shares will be, pledged as collateral to support delinquent indebtedness of our parent company and could be sold to satisfy that indebtedness.
+A majority of Newegg's capital shares are, and upon completion of the Merger and the Offering, a majority of our Common Shares will be, pledged as collateral to support delinquent indebtedness of our parent company and could be sold to satisfy that indebtedness.

 Digital Grid is the record owner of 38,143,279 shares of Newegg stock that will be converted into 222,821,591 of our Common Shares upon completion of the Merger.
-This will represent approximately 60.5% of our outstanding shares, based on our and Newegg's capitalization on March 31, 2021.
-All of these shares have been pledged by Digital Grid to Bank of China Limited Zhejiang Branch, or BOC as collateral to support working capital loans and letters of credit provided by BOC to Hangzhou Lianluo.
+This will represent approximately 60.52% of our outstanding Common Shares upon closing of the Merger and the Offering, based on our and Newegg's capitalization on May 3, 2021.
+All of these shares have been pledged by Digital Grid to Bank of China Limited Zhejiang Branch, or BOC, as collateral to support working capital loans and letters of credit provided by BOC to Hangzhou Lianluo.
 The loans have been guaranteed jointly and severally by Beijing Digital Grid Technology Co., Ltd., a subsidiary of Hangzhou Lianluo, and Mr. Zhitao He.
 The total amount owed under these loans is RMB400 million in RMB denominated loans, plus \$66.5 million in U.S. dollar loans, plus interest, fees and penalties on such amounts.
 In May 2020, BOC filed several lawsuits against Hangzhou Lianluo, Digital Grid, Beijing Digital Grid Technology Co., Ltd. and Mr. He in the Hangzhou Intermediate People's Court in China alleging that Hangzhou Lianluo has failed to repay the loans when due and is in breach of the loan agreements.
 This litigation is ongoing.